cpfaff/mspm/README.md

-For  the initial setup you have the choice between using the R console with the two commands below, or to use the R-Studio integration of the `yspm` package which is described right after.
+For  the initial setup you have the choice between using the R console with the two commands below, or to use the R-Studio integration of the `yspm` package which is described right after that.

 #### From an r-script